Nov 13, 2024 • 7 min read

 February is full of celebration

-Almost as hot as January, but the kids are back at school, so the beaches are less crowded.
-Sydney has an excellent Chinatown and a strong Chinese population, so you can't miss the colors of Chinese New Year parades either.
-The Mardi Gras influx starts to arrive mid-February and the month closes with the Sydney Gay and Lesbian Mardi Gras parade, a spectacle everyone in Sydney loves to watch, whether they're part of the queer community or not.
+February is almost as hot as January, but the kids are back at school, so the beaches are less crowded.
+Sydney has an excellent Chinatown and a strong Chinese population, so don't miss the beautiful colors of Chinese New Year parades.
+The Mardi Gras influx also starts to arrive in mid-month, and closes with the Sydney Gay and Lesbian Mardi Gras parade.
+It is a spectacle everyone in Sydney loves to watch, whether they're part of the queer community or not.

 Key events: Sydney Lunar Festival (Chinese New Year), Sydney Gay and Lesbian Mardi Gras (through early March).